lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Information theory and evolution

 In the view of ([Jaynes, 1957](https://journals.aps.org/pr/abstract/10.1103/PhysRev.106.620)), thermodynamic entropy $ S $, as explained by statistical mechanics, should be seen as an application of Shannon's information theory: the thermodynamic entropy is interpreted as being proportional to the amount of further Shannon information needed to define the detailed microscopic state of the system, that remains uncommunicated by a description solely in terms of the macroscopic variables of classical thermodynamics.
 This is captured in Boltzmann's original formula $ S = k_B \ln \Omega $: the information entropy of a system is the amount of "missing" information needed to determine a microstate, given the macrostate.
+However, statistical entropy and thermodynamic entropy are not equivalent when applied to the genetic code: statistical entropy quantifies the uncertainty associated with an observation from a given *distribution* of *possible* sequences, while thermodynamic entropy is a property of a given *individual* sequence (and the physical interactions it has *in vivo*).

 The [data processing inequality](https://en.wikipedia.org/wiki/Data_processing_inequality) (DPI) can be considered the information analog of the 2nd law of thermodynamics: if $ X \rightarrow Y \rightarrow Z $ forms a Markov chain, then no processing of $ Y $ (deterministic or random), can increase the information that $ Y $ contains about $ X $, i.e.